Skip to main content

 Quest Master Game Cover

-Quest Master is a multiplayer action adventure game.
+Quest Master is a single player and multiplayer action adventure game with fantasy, medieval and historical themes.
 It was developed by Julian Creutz and was released on May 29, 2024.
 It received overwhelmingly positive reviews from players.

 Skip User Reviews